We all know the sensation of being low on gas.

 Pan

-The oil pan is located near the bottom of the engine.
+The oil pan is situated near the bottom of the engine.
 It serves as a reservoir for the oil before it’s pumped throughout the engine.
 Most hold between 4 to 6 quarts of oil.

 Pickup Tube